 Can I stay with my friend?

 If friends come together we can accommodate them in the same dormitory room.
-If there are more than three friends coming together we may split the group but they will be with at least one of their friends.
+If there are four or more friends coming together we may split the group but they will be with at least one of their friends.

 Do I need to bring a sleeping bag/duvet or any bedding?

 No, all bedding is provided at The Valley House.
 If you have a favourite pillow or throw/blanket, you can bring that if you wish.
 You do need to bring your own towels and toiletries.
 For more info, see the “what to bring list”.

 Do we need to bring wetsuits or equipment to camp?

 No. The Adventure Centre provides all wetsuits and equipment for the adventure sports programme.
 You do need to bring a pair of old runners/shoes to wear in the water.
 If you have a favourite football/hurley or other equipment like a musical instrument, feel free to bring that along!

 Please don’t bring tablets/laptops or other electronic or gaming devices as these are not allowed.